Trust and privacy

 Benefits

-Preset-driven social resizing with local preview, fixed boxes, and honest crop/background handling.
+Preset-driven social resizing with local preview, fixed boxes, and clear crop/background handling.

 Preset-first without losing control